 Campers should come prepared with:

-- A peanut-free lunch and snacks.
+A nut-free lunch and snacks.
 Please be advised we have campers joining us this summer with severe nut allergies.
 We will have two 40 minute breaks in the day to eat.

-- Dress in clothes that can get messy.
+Dress in clothes that can get messy and stained.